usnistgov/fair-chain-compute-container/README.md

 ## Motivation
-- With the increasing size of collected data, distributed computational environments provide an acceleration option for completing data analyses over very large data collections.
+- With the increasing size of collected data, distributed computational environments provide an acceleration option for completing data analyses over very large data collections and for federated learning over many data collections.
 - In order to run heterogeneous analysis tools written in multiple programming languages and with many dependencies on other software libraries, containerization of tools offers a valuable solution for software